 Israel’s Health Ministry reported a record 1,319 cases in the 24 hours from midnight Monday to midnight Tuesday.
 The number has dropped slightly from midnight Wednesday where so far 1,231 cases have been reported.

 There are 347 corona deaths in Israel and 15,209 active cases.
 There are 118 serious cases, up from 45 two weeks ago.

 The government is working on an economic package to help Israelis weather the storm.
 That plan has not yet been released.

 Unlike the first wave, where Israelis followed health guidelines more or less willingly, this time around the government has received pushback.
 Beitar Illit has complained bitterly about being put under a closure.

-Jerusalem Mayor Moshe Leon sent a letter to Health Ministry Deputy Director Prof. Itamar Grotto, expressing his opposition to closing certain neighborhoods.
+Jerusalem Mayor Moshe Lion sent a letter to Health Ministry Deputy Director Prof. Itamar Grotto, expressing his opposition to closing certain neighborhoods.

 “My unequivocal stance is against the closure.
 The proposed closure may make the relevant neighborhoods into coronavirus incubators,” he said.

 “Their hermetic closure will lead to mass infection within the community and make matters worse,” he said.

 A Channel 12 poll released on Monday found that Prime Minister Benjamin Netanyahu’s favorability ratings had dropped dramatically over his handling of the health and economic crisis.